eForms Logo

 Illinois Lease Agreement Templates (7)

-An Illinois lease agreement is a document between a landlord and tenant for the use of residential or commercial property in exchange for the payment of rent.
-The tenant should first view the space and, if interested, should request to submit their credit and background details through a rental application.
+An Illinois lease agreement is a legal document between a landlord and tenant for the use of residential or commercial property in exchange for the payment of rent.
+It should be signed after a mutual understanding has been made for the tenant to lease the premises.
+Once signed, a lease becomes binding until the end of the lease term.

 Rental Application – Used by the landlord to screen any potential tenant.

-Standard Residential Lease (Chicago Only) – For a fixed term, usually one year, for any residential unit within Chicago city limits.
+(City of Chicago) Standard Residential Lease – For a fixed term, usually one year, for any residential unit within Chicago city limits.

 Download: PDF

-Standard Residential Lease (Outside Chicago) – For a fixed term, usually one year, for any residential unit outside Chicago.
+(Outside of Chicago) Standard Residential Lease – For a fixed term, usually one year, for any residential unit outside Chicago.

 Download: PDF, MS Word, OpenDocument